datascience-course/2019-datascience-lectures/02-basic-python/README.md

 # Introduction to Data Science - Lecture 2

 Hi there, welcome to our first coding lecture.
-We will be using Python, a popular data science programming language in the labs, homeworks, and projects.
+We will be using Python, a popular data science programming language in the lectures, homeworks, and projects.
 As part of Homework 0, you should have already setup Python, IPython and Jupyter notebooks, so it's time to get started!

 ## Executing your first program